The story

 I didn't leave because the work was hard.

-At 35, burnt out for the third time, I stopped pretending that was a workload problem.
-It wasn't.
-I was trading my best years of energy for someone else's equity.
+At 35 I burnt out for the third time.
+I can tell you the date: 26 March 2025.
+That was the day I stopped pretending it was a workload problem.
 The work wasn't hard.
-It wasn't mine — and I'd known that for longer than I'd admitted.
+It was pointless, and it wasn't mine.
+I'd known both for longer than I'd admitted.

-So I took what the institution couldn't keep — the expertise, the positioning instinct, the ability to make complicated things clear — and went to market under my own name.
-In 168 days I went from zero to 10,000 followers.
-Then to 20,000.
-I validated what I could sell, built an email list, and started coaching senior professionals through the same exit.
+So I took the only things the institution couldn't keep: the expertise, the positioning instinct, my own name.
+I went to market.
+In 168 days I went from zero to 10,000 followers, then kept going.
+Built the list, validated what I could sell, and started coaching senior professionals through the same exit.

-The goal is not to start a side hustle.
+The goal is not a side business.
 It is to stop being replaceable.